dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/how-to-smart-contracts.md

 Polkadot supports multiple smart-contract styles—most notably **ink!
 (Wasm)** and **EVM (Solidity)** today, plus the **PolkaVM** (RISC-V-based) path that’s rolling out across the stack.

 ### ink!
 (Wasm)
 **ink!** is a Rust-based domain-specific language that compiles to **WebAssembly (Wasm)**.
 It runs via a **Contracts pallet** on parachains that enable it, offering memory safety from Rust and predictable performance from Wasm.
-The ink! toolchain integrates tightly with Substrate, and the docs explain how ink!, Substrate and the Contracts pallet fit together.
+The ink! toolchain integrates tightly with the Polkadot SDK (formerly Substrate), and the docs explain how ink!, Polkadot SDK and the Contracts pallet fit together.

 **Where you’ll use it:** ink! contracts are live on multiple parachains that enable the Contracts pallet (e.g., Astar’s Wasm/ink! environment).

 **Why choose ink!:**
 * **Safety & performance** via Rust/Wasm.
-* **First-class Substrate integration** and palette-level control for chain builders.
+* **First-class Polkadot SDK integration** and palette-level control for chain builders.
 * **Future-friendly** with Polkadot’s multi-VM direction.

 ### EVM (Solidity via Frontier)
-For Solidity developers, Polkadot offers broad **EVM compatibility** through **Frontier**—a Substrate suite providing EVM execution and Ethereum-style JSON-RPC.
+For Solidity developers, Polkadot offers broad **EVM compatibility** through **Frontier**—a Polkadot SDK suite providing EVM execution and Ethereum-style JSON-RPC.
 Parachains like **Moonbeam** and **Astar** expose familiar Ethereum tooling (Remix, Hardhat, Foundry) with full JSON-RPC, so existing dApps can port with minimal change.

 **Why choose EVM:**
 * **Familiar tooling** and large developer pool.